Whatsapp Icon

 Understanding Ependymoma Prevention

 Ependymoma is a type of tumor that arises from ependymal cells lining the ventricles of the brain and the center of the spinal cord.
-While the exact causes of ependymoma are not fully known, and direct prevention methods are limited, there are several strategies that may contribute to reducing the risk of developing this condition.
+While the exact causes of ependymoma are not fully known, and direct prevention methods are limited, several strategies may contribute to reducing the risk of developing this condition.
 It's important to note that these measures are general wellness tips that can contribute to overall health and may indirectly impact the risk of various diseases, including ependymomas.

 Maintain a Healthy Lifestyle